UCHIC/CIWS-WM-Node/Software/README.md

 ## Instructions:</br></br>
+1. Connect your Raspberry Pi to the internet.
+2. Type `sudo apt-get update` into the command line and hit enter.
+3. Type `sudo apt-get install git` into the command line and hit enter.
-First connect your Raspberry Pi to the internet.
-Then add this folder (`Software`) to the directory `/home/pi` of your Raspberry Pi 3.</br>
+4. Then add this folder (`Software`) to the directory `/home/pi` of your Raspberry Pi 3.</br>
 From the `Software` directory, run the following commands:
 ```
 chmod +x setup.sh